elysewong/recipes-analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
 The plot shows recipes labeled as suitable for a cutting diet tend to receive the same higher average ratings.
 The distributions overlap heavily, though, there is a slightly lower bottom whisker for cutting diet recipes.This isn't a dramatic difference, and may also be due to the small size of the cutting diet recipe group.
-We will delve more into this later!

 <iframe
   src="assets/bivariate_1.html"